- Time:Sep 7 8:30 am – 5:30 pm, 2022

 - Event Category:Conferences | Show Similar

-The Understanding Algal Blooms: State of the Science Hybrid Conference will highlight current scientific knowledge related to algal blooms.
-Research and outreach leaders will present findings from recent studies and identify important areas of uncertainty.
+The Understanding Algal Blooms: State of the Science Conference will highlight current scientific knowledge related to algal blooms.

 Expected audiences include academic researchers, state and federal agencies and the agricultural community interested in the latest algal bloom science and technology, with an expected audience largely from Indiana, Michigan and Ohio.
 Members of the academic research community, state and federal agencies and the agricultural community are especially encouraged to attend.